sujalchordia/wordle101/README.md

 # wordle101
-A front-end based re-creating of the wordle game using HTML, CSS and JavaScript only!
+A front-end based re-creation of the wordle game using HTML, CSS and JavaScript only!